Generic name: aspirin (oral) [ AS-pir-in ]

 Before taking this medicine

-Do not give Aspir-Low to a child or teenager with a fever, flu symptoms, or chicken pox.
-Aspir-Low can cause Reye's syndrome, a serious and sometimes fatal condition in children.
+Using Aspir-Low in a child or teenager with flu symptoms or chickenpox can cause a serious or fatal condition called Reye's syndrome.

 You should not use Aspir-Low if you are allergic to it, or if you have: